cornerman/sloth/README.md

 ### Client

-When calling `client.wire[Api](transport)`, a macro generates an instance of `Api` by implementing each method using the provided transport:
+When calling `client.wire[Api]`, a macro generates an instance of `Api` by implementing each method using the provided transport:

 ```scala
 new Api {